 The biggest mistake we see: picking a tool because "everyone uses it" rather than because it fits your actual workflow.
 An expensive all-in-one platform you don't use is far worse than a simple tool you execute perfectly.

-Abmatic covers every capability that 6sense and Demandbase offer, plus adds AI-native workflows, outbound sequencing, and web personalization in a single platform.
-Most enterprise teams find they can consolidate 3-4 point tools when they move to Abmatic.
+Abmatic AI covers every capability that 6sense and Demandbase offer, and adds Agentic Workflows, Agentic Outbound, Agentic Chat, AI SDR, contact-level deanonymization, A/B testing, Google DSP + LinkedIn Ads + Meta Ads retargeting, and Salesforce + HubSpot bi-directional sync in a single platform.
+Most mid-market through enterprise teams (200-10,000+ employees) consolidate 8-12 point tools when they move to Abmatic AI.